 Shimrod packed a wallet with articles of convenience and necessity.
 His preparations were complete.
 He went out to the road before Trilda, spoke a few words, closed his eyes and stepped three paces backward.
 When he opened his eyes he stood beside the tall iron post which marked Twitten's Corners, at the very heart of Forest Tantrevalles.
 Twilight had given way to night; soft white stars shone down through gaps in the foliage.
 Fifty yards to the east cheerful yellow light poured from the windows of the Laughing Sun and the Crying Moon into the road, and Shimrod bent his steps in this direction.
 The iron-bound door had been propped open to admit the airs of the night.
 At one side Hockshank stood behind his counter, carving a haunch of venison; elsewhere were tables, benches and chairs, tonight occupied to capacity.
-In a far shadowed corner Shimrod noted the guiet shape of Melancthe, where she apparently sat absorbed in the reflections on the surface of her wine, seemingly oblivious to Shimrod's presence.
+In a far shadowed corner Shimrod noted the quiet shape of Melancthe, where she apparently sat absorbed in the reflections on the surface of her wine, seemingly oblivious to Shimrod's presence.
 Shimrod approached the counter.

 Hockshank glanced at him from the side of his golden eyes; halfling blood ran in Hockshank's veins.
-His hair was like fur the colour of decaying straw; he stood with a slight forward stoop; his feet were covered with grayyellow fur and instead of toenails he had small black claws.
-Hockshank not inu you a room.
+His hair was like fur the colour of decaying straw; he stood with a slight forward stoop; his feet were covered with gray-yellow fur and instead of toenails he had small black claws.
+Hockshank said: "I seem to recognize you from past custom, but I have no head for names, and in any case, should you be seeking accommodation, there is none to be had."